Family of journalist killed in West Bank lashes out at Biden - NewsBreak

 Relatives of Al Jazeera reporter Shireen Abu Akleh expressed “grief, outrage and (a) sense of betrayal,” accusing the U.S. of trying to erase Israel's responsibility for her death.
 A U.S. statement earlier this week that said Israeli fire likely killed her but that the May 11 shooting in the West Bank town of Jenin was not intentional.

-Fallout from the killing is likely to cast a shadow over Biden’s trip to Israel and the occupied West Bank next week.
-The family asked Biden to meet with them when he visits the region.
-The White House declined to comment on the letter or the request for a meeting.
+Fallout from the killing is likely to cast a shadow over Biden's trip to Israel and the occupied West Bank next week.
+There was no immediate response from U.S. officials.

 A reconstruction by The Associated Press lent support to Palestinian eyewitnesses who said she was shot by Israeli forces without making a final determination.
 Investigations by CNN, the New York Times and the Washington Post, as well as monitoring by the U.N. human rights office, reached similar conclusions.